litebird/litebird_sim/docs/source/scanning.rst

-We start from the detector's reference frame, which assumes that the main beam of the radiation pattern is aligned with the `z` axis, and that the detector is sensitive to the polarization along the `x` axis.
+We start from the detector's reference frame, which assumes that the main beam of the radiation pattern is aligned with the `z` axis, and that the beam of the detector is oriented using the `x` axis as the reference axis.
+(In other words, the `x` axis provides a reference frame for asymmetric beams.)

-The next reference frame is the *boresight*, and to convert from the detector's reference frame to the boresight there is a rotation, which is encoded in a quaternion that is saved in the IMO.
+The next reference frame is the *boresight*, and to convert from the detector's reference frame to the boresight there is a rotation, which is encoded in a rotation quaternion that is saved in the IMO.
+The framework implements the class :class:`.RotQuaternion` to encode a rotation quaternion; this class can model time-varying rotations as well, which can be useful to simulate vibrations and wobbles in the optical structure of the instruments.

 Next, we move from the reference frame of the boresight to that of the spacecraft.
 The information about the placement of the boresight with